elerel/ms3-kiwi-lingo/README.md

 - The Task Manager Mini Project proved to be the main source were code snippets were taken from and modified- it was the primary source for setting up Kiwi Lingo.

+- MaterializeCSS
+  - Similar to the previous mini project, Task Manager, there is some code copied from MaterializeCSS such as card items, collapsible accordion, JQuery initialization and navbar and footer styling.

 ### Content